jean-philippe-martin/JavaJson/README.md

 ## Running

 ```
-java -jar target/JavaJson-1.0-SNAPSHOT-jar-with-dependencies.jar testdata/list.json
+java -jar target/JavaJson-0.1-SNAPSHOT-jar-with-dependencies.jar testdata/list.json
 ```

 (Change the input file as desired)

-Use the up and down arrows to navigate.
-ESC to quit.
+Use the up and down arrows to navigate. q to quit.